EBI-predocs/R_optimization_tutorial/README.md

  * When performing operations on large data sets, runtime does [often not linearly increase][bigo] with the size of the dataset and might easily hit the wall time of a computing cluster.
- * On the bright side, in most cases not all bits and pieces of code need to be optimized.
-It is often enough to identify critical inner loops and realize that a 10 x speedup in just that inner loop might well translate to almost the same speedup for the whole program.
+ * On the bright side, not all bits and pieces of code need to be optimized.
+Even when code is too slow, it is often enough to identify critical inner loops and realize that a 10 x speedup in just that inner loop might well translate to almost the same speedup for the whole program.

 One could also take the opposite point of view and argue that all high performance code should be written in a low-level language, such as C or Fortran.
 But then again,